Rukeanu/SQL-8/README.md

     1 | Pizza Hut |      5
     (1 row)

-You can see the same query returns different results, because the first one was run before publishing in Session#1 and the second one was queried after finished Session#1.
+You can see that the same query returns different results because the first query was run before publishing in Session#1 and the second query was run after Session#1 was finished.

 ## Chapter V
 ## Exercise 01 - Lost Update Anomaly